Last updated: 10/28/2016

-The LLC laws and court decisions in some states make a distinction between multi-member and single-member LLCs ("SMLLCs") and don't limit personal creditors of SMLLC owners to a charging order remedy even if that is the sole remedy provided by law for multi-member LLCs.
-New York law makes no distinction with SMLLCs which means that a creditor of a SMLLC should have the same rights as the creditor of a multi-member LLC.
+The LLC laws and court decisions in some states make a distinction between multi-member and single-member LLCs (SMLLCs) and don't limit personal creditors of SMLLC owners to a charging order remedy even if that is the sole remedy provided by law for multi-member LLCs.
+New York law makes no distinction between SMLLCs and multi-member LLCs which means that a creditor of an SMLLC should have the same rights as the creditor of a multi-member LLC.
 In New York, these rights include a charging order, foreclosure, and possibly forcing a dissolution of the LLC.
-Because there are no co-owners' interests to protect with a SMLLC, there is even a stronger rationale to allow creditors of a SMLLC these additional remedies against a SMLLC owner.
+Because there are no co-owners' interests to protect with an SMLLC, there is even a stronger rationale to allow creditors of an SMLLC these additional remedies against an SMLLC owner.

-You do not have to form your LLC in New York even if it is where you live or do business.
-You can form an LLC in any state--for example, even though your business is in New York, you could form an LLC in Delaware because it has a more favorable LLC law.
-Doing so will not save you New York taxes because your LLC will have to qualify to do business in the state where it operates and pay the same taxes as any other LLC operating in the state.
-However, the formation state's LLC law will govern your LLC.
+All of the foregoing makes New York one of the least attractive states in which to form an LLC as far as protection from personal creditors goes.
+However, you do not have to form your LLC in New York even if it is the state where you live or do business.
+You can form an LLC in any state—for example, even though your business is in New York, you could form an LLC in Nevada or Delaware to own and operate it.
+Doing so will not save you New York state taxes because your LLC will have to qualify to do business in New York and pay the same taxes as any other LLC.
+Indeed, your costs will increase because you'll have to pay the fees to form your LLC in the other state plus the fees to register to do business in New York.
+However, as a general rule, the formation state's LLC law will govern your LLC.
 Thus, forming an LLC in a state with a favorable LLC law could provide you with more limited liability than forming it in New York.

-So should you shop around for a state that provides the most limited liability to LLC owners?
-If your main interest in forming and maintaining an LLC is not running a business but protection of an asset within the LLC, you might consider forming your LLC someplace other than New York.
-However, there are other factors you should consider as well, such as how much it costs to form an LLC in the other state.
-Moreover, there is no guarantee that courts will always apply the law of the state where you formed your LLC instead of the less favorable New York LLC law.
+So should you shop around for the state that provides the most limited liability to LLC owners?
+If limiting liability is extremely important to you, you may want to form your LLC in a state like Nevada, Delaware, or Wyoming that has very debtor-friendly LLC laws.
+However, there is no guarantee that New York courts will always apply the law of the state where you formed your LLC, rather than the less favorable New York LLC law.
 This is a complex legal issue with no definitive answer.
 Consult an experienced business lawyer for more information.

-For more information on LLCs and the limited liability protections they offer, see An Overview of Limited Liability Protection and LLCs.
+For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.